Prevelo Alpha Four 24″

 Prevelo Alpha vs. Prevelo Zulu

 Prevelo bikes offer two lines – the base Alpha, for everyday riding and light cross-country, and the Zulu, for advanced trail riding.
-The Alpha line is available in sizes ranging from a balance bike to a 24″ kid’s bike, and the Zulu is only available in 20″ and 24″ bikes.
 The Alpha line has a shiny aluminum frame with a matte black fork, while the Zulu bikes have a matte gray frame with a black suspension fork.
 We’ve also reviewed the Prevelo Zulu Four.

 The Prevelo Alpha series is an exceptional line of bikes for eager young riders.
 Lightweight with a low-center-of-gravity, the Alphas are fun and easy to ride.
 With trigger shifters and a lower handlebar, the Alpha Four is best suited for eager riders, aged 7 to 10, ready to tackle whatever trail lies in front of them.